cs4241-20a/a3-persistence/README.md

 Challenges I faced in making the application was certainly setting up the Express server and getting MongoDB to work.
 The login part also has given me some trouble in terms of storing the data of each user up into the database.

 The authenication strategy I chose was the basic comparison one where another database is created in MongoDB for storing user data and the data is in the form of a JSON object with a username, password, and id.
+This works completely.

 The CSS framework that I used is Cirrus because it is super simple and I thought that it went nicely with the purpose of my simple to-do list.